-At October 31, 2020, each of David Taylor, Shawn Clarke, Ross Duggan, Jonathan Taylor, and Michael Dixon had an Executive Employment Agreement with the Bank.
+At October 31, 2023, each of David Taylor, Shawn Clarke, Michael Dixon, Nick Kristo and John Asma had an Executive Employment Agreement with the Bank.
 The following tables outline the key terms of such agreements.

-David Taylor Position President & CEO Annual salary \$632,000 Annual short-term incentive awards Discretionary Annual long-term incentive awards Entitled to participate in the CEOSPP.
+David Taylor Position President & CEO Annual salary \$750,000 Annual short-term incentive awards Discretionary Annual long-term incentive awards Entitled to participate in the CEOSPP.
 Other benefits Entitled to usual benefits provided to executives.
 Retirement Entitled to receive an annual pension supplement payment (the Bank does not have a pension plan).
-Entitled to receive a retirement allowance of \$800,000.

-If Mr. D. Taylor's employment with the Bank is terminated without cause, he is to receive an amount equal to 24 months total compensation less any withholding taxes and other required deductions.
+Entitled to receive a retirement allowance of \$1,000,000.
+Termination If Mr. D. Taylor's employment with the Bank is terminated without cause, he is to receive an amount equal to 24 months total compensation less any withholding taxes and other required deductions.
 Mr. D. Taylor is to immediately receive this amount if the Bank is sold, subject to a change of control, merged or liquidated, or if its normal operations are changed in such a manner so as to eliminate Mr. D. Taylor's services or the President & CEO position.
 For the purpose of this termination clause 'total compensation' is to include annual salary and allowances and shall include incentive awards and pension supplement paid or approved to be paid in each case during the 24 months immediately preceding the termination date.
 In addition, all options to purchase shares of the Bank held by Mr. D. Taylor shall become exercisable on the date of termination and expire on the earlier of the original expiry date of the options or two years after the termination date.
-Alternatively, at Mr. D. Taylor's discretion, these options are to be repurchased by the Bank at a price calculated as the difference between the option exercise price and the average price of the Shares for the four trading days prior to the termination date and the termination date. - Termination amount equal to 24 months total compensation less any withholding taxes and other required deductions.
-Mr. D. Taylor is to immediately receive this amount if the Bank is sold, subject to a change of control, merged or liquidated, or if its normal operations are changed in such a manner so as to eliminate Mr. D. Taylor's services or the President & CEO position.
-For the purpose of this termination clause 'total compensation' is to include annual salary and allowances and shall include incentive awards and pension supplement paid or approved to be paid in each case during the 24 months immediately preceding the termination date.
-In addition, all options to purchase shares of the Bank held by Mr. D. Taylor shall become exercisable on the date of termination and expire on the earlier of the original expiry date of the options or two years after the termination date.
-Alternatively, at Mr. D. Taylor's discretion, these options are to be repurchased by the Bank at a price calculated as the difference between the option exercise price and the average price of the Shares for the four trading days prior to the
+Alternatively, at Mr. D. Taylor's discretion, these options are to be repurchased by the Bank at a price calculated as the difference between the option exercise price and the average price of the Shares for the four trading days prior to the termination date and the termination date.

-Shawn Clarke Position Chief Financial Officer Annual salary \$295,000 Annual short-term incentive awards Discretionary Annual long-term incentive awards Entitled to participate in the ESPP and the SESAP.
+Shawn Clarke Position Chief Financial Officer Annual salary \$366,000 Annual short-term incentive awards Discretionary Annual long-term incentive awards Entitled to participate in the ESPP and the ESAP.
 Other benefits Entitled to usual benefits provided to executives.
 Retirement Entitled to receive an annual pension supplement payment (the Bank does not have a pension plan).
-Termination If Mr. Clarke's employment is terminated without cause, he is to receive an amount equal to or month's total compensation for each completed year of service, with a minimum of 12 month and a maximum of 24 months total compensation, less any withholding taxes and other required deductions.
-For the purpose of this termination clause 'total compensation' is to include Mr. Clarke's then current base salary, an amount equivalent to the most recent incentive award paid, benefits, vehicle benefit, pension supplement and all allowances paid.

-Jonathan Taylor Position Senior Vice President, Deposit Services & Chief Human Resources Officer Annual salary \$252,000 Annual short-term incentive awards Discretionary 100 Annual long-term incentive awards Entitled to participate in the ESPP and the SESAP.
+Nick Kristo Position Chief Credit Officer Annual salary \$285,000 Annual short-term incentive awards Discretionary Annual long-term incentive awards Entitled to participate in the ESPP and the ESAP.
 Other benefits Entitled to usual benefits provided to executives.
 Retirement Entitled to receive an annual pension supplement payment (the Bank does not have a pension plan).
-Termination Mr. J. Taylor's term of employment as set out in his Executive Agreeme 2021 .
-No severance was payable when Mr. J. Taylor's Agreement expire
+Termination If Mr. Kristo's employment is terminated without cause, he is to receive month's total compensation for each completed year of service, with a and a maximum of 24 months total compensation, less any withh required deductions.
+For the purpose of this termination clause 'to include Mr. Kristo's then current base salary, an amount equivalent to t award paid, benefits, vehicle benefit, pension supplement and any and a minimum of 12 months holding taxes and other otal compensation' is to the most recent incentive